 Finally, develop an implementation timeline and begin executing on key parts of the strategy.Launch an internal mobile health summit and get feedback from stakeholders with different roles in various divisions.
 This internal “crowdsourcing” can result in far more interesting pilots and innovative ideas than a top-down approach.

 Technology is shaping the future of healthcare success with digital health leading the charge.
-Tele-medicine, remote monitoring and analytics are all key initiatives for healthcare companies to focus on in 2015.
+Remote monitoring and analytics are all key initiatives for healthcare companies to focus on in 2015.
 Every healthcare organization needs to take steps forward or risk being left behind.
 The time to execute on digital health is now.